cvn001/transflow/Readme.md

 #### Java on Linux insufficient memory even though there is plenty of available memory being used for caching

-This is the `kernel.pid_max` limit.
+This is due to the `kernel.pid_max` limit of the OS.
 To solve this error, please refer to this [link](https://serverfault.com/questions/662992/java-on-linux-insufficient-memory-even-though-there-is-plenty-of-available-memor).
 To check and tuning the limit: [link](https://www.cyberciti.biz/tips/howto-linux-increase-pid-limits.html)

 ### Unlocking